St. Francis Man Sentenced for Assault with a Dangerous Weapon

-United States Attorney Brendan V. Johnson announced that a St. Francis, South Dakota, man convicted of Assault with a Dangerous Weapon was sentenced on September 8, 2014, by U.S. District Judge Roberto A. Lange.
+Acting United States Attorney Randolph J. Seiler announced that a St. Francis, South Dakota, man convicted of Assault with a Dangerous Weapon was sentenced on July 13, 2015, by U.S. District Judge Roberto A. Lange.

-Damien Little Elk, age 36, was sentenced to 37 months in custody, 2 years of supervised release, and a $100 special assessment to the Federal Crime Victims Fund.
+Joseph Four Horns, age 37, was sentenced to 12 months and 1 day of custody, 2 years of supervised released, and a special assessment of $100 to the Federal Crime Victims Fund.

-This case was investigated by the Federal Bureau of Investigation and the Rosebud Sioux Tribe Law Enforcement Services.
-Assistant U.S. Attorney Tim Maher prosecuted the case.
+This case was investigated by Rosebud Sioux Tribe Law Enforcement Services.
+Assistant U.S. Attorney Carrie G. Sanderson prosecuted the case.

 Four Horns was immediately turned over to the custody of the U.S. Marshals Service.